Who we are

 At the core of the model we support healthcare education and training.
 We ensure primary and community healthcare professionals in north west London have the information they need to provide care locally.
 We run education events for patients and families so that they can learn how to stay healthy and what health care services are available to them.
 We are training a growing number of practice champions who advocate for parents, carers, children and young adults in their local community.

-It has been included within the Commissioning Intentions of five of the eight North West London Clinical Commissioning Groups.
+It has been included within the Commissioning Intentions of three of the eight North West London Clinical Commissioning Groups.

 About this page